TsipiDev/Line_Follower_Robot_University_Competition/README.md

   Go to Tools > Board and select Raspberry Pi Pico (or another RP2040 board, depending on what's listed)

   **Step 5:**
   Open the Final_LineFollower.ino file, connect the RP2040 to the computer with the Micro USB cable **(MAKE SURE THE BATTERY IS NOT CONNECTED TO THE BOARD)** and upload the code.

+## Code Explaination
+Coming soon.

 ## Credits